Hello everyone,

 - Kokkos Manual recommends using

-as a drop-in C++ compiler and overriding the host compiler viaNVCC_WRAPPER_DEFAULT_COMPILER
+nvcc_wrapperas a drop-in C++ compiler and overriding the host compiler viaNVCC_WRAPPER_DEFAULT_COMPILERor-ccbin. - GitHub issue reports that setting variables like

-, which in turn makes CMake fail when looking for a valid MPI installation. - The LAMMPS package that specifically require PyTorch library is
+OMPI_CXXbreaks the mechanism ofnvcc_wrapper, which in turn makes CMake fail when looking for a valid MPI installation. - The LAMMPS package that specifically require PyTorch library is

-.
+ML-MACE.
 The suggested way to install and use it with LAMMPS is documented here.

 What is the exact combination of: